Solved: WiFi Keeps Disconnecting after Windows 10 20H2 update

 Now open Control panel -> view small icon -> power options -> Change plan setting -> Change advanced power settings.
 A new popup window will open.
 Here expand Wireless Adapter Settings, then again expand Power Saving Mode.

 Next, you will see two modes, ‘On battery’ and ‘Plugged in.’
 Change both of them to Maximum Performance.
-Now your computer won’t be able to Turn OFF the WiFi Adapter, which should fix the problem of WiFi Disconnecting on your Windows 10 computer.
+Now your computer won’t be able to turn OFF the WiFi Adapter, which should fix the problem of WiFi Disconnecting on your Windows 10 computer.

-These are some best working solutions to fix WiFi Keeps Disconnecting issue on Windows 10 laptops.
+These are some best working solutions to fix the WiFi Keeps Disconnecting issue on Windows 10 laptops.
 I hope after applying these solutions your problem will get solved.
 Still, have any query, suggestion about this issue feel free to comment below.
 Also, read

 - How To Fix Device Driver Problems On Windows 10

 - Solved: Bluetooth icon missing after windows 10 update